007 Racing

 007 Racing is a 2000 racing video game based on the James Bond license.
 It was developed by Eutechnyx, published by Electronic Arts, and released for the PlayStation console system.
 This game marks the seventh appearance of Pierce Brosnan's James Bond; the game included his likeness but not his voice, which is provided by Tim Bentinck.
 Including many revived characters from previous entries, the game is considered to be a spin-off of the original chronicles.

 Gameplay

 In 007 Racing the player takes on the role of British secret agent James Bond, behind the wheel of several of his vehicles from the then-19 official films.
 Cars include the Aston Martin DB5 made famous in its initial appearance in Goldfinger, the Lotus Esprit from The Spy Who Loved Me and For Your Eyes Only, and the BMW Z8 that briefly appeared in The World Is Not Enough as well as seven other automobiles.
-Each car is equipped with all the usual gadgetry and weapons issued by Q, the Quartermaster of a special branch of MI6 referred to as Q-Branch.
+Each car is equipped with all the usual gadgetry and weapons issued by R (voiced by John Cleese), the Quartermaster of a special branch of MI6 referred to as Q-Branch.